-The District's investment policy does not contain various limitations on the amounts that can be invested in any one issuer as beyond as stipulated by the California Government Code.
-The District's deposit portfolio with governmental agencies such as the Local Agency Investment Fund (LAIF) was 96% of the District's total depository and investment portfolio as of June 30, 2015.
+The District's investment policy contains various limitations on the amounts that can be invested in any one governmental agency or non-governmental issuer as stipulated by the California Government Code.
+The District's deposit portfolio with governmental agencies, LAIF, is 97% and 96% as of June 30, 2016 and 2015, respectively of the District's total depository and investment portfolio.
+There were no investments in any one non-governmental issuer that represent 5% or more of the District's total investments.